 The Germans call these coarse little noodles Spaetzle.
 They’re included in the Czech culinary canon as a nod to nearby Slovakia, from which they originate and with which Bohemia has shared so much history.
-You can either order them with sauerkraut or with a creamy, sharp cheese.
-The dish is a filling, and a cheap Eastern European alternative to pasta.
+You can either order them with sauerkraut or with creamy, sharp cheese.
+The dish is a filling and a cheap Eastern European alternative to pasta.

 This is another traditional Czech meat meal.
 The word “řízek” means “sliced or cut out of a piece”.
-These are usually small slices of veal, pork or chicken covered with breadcrumbs and fried on both sides. Řízek is served with potato side-dishes or French fries.
+These are usually small slices of veal, pork or chicken covered with breadcrumbs and fried on both sides. Řízek is served with potato side dishes or French fries.

 Rabbit is commonly bred in the countryside.
-Hare (zajíc) with wild game are also served.
+Hare (zajíc) with the wild game are also served.
 Mutton, lamb, kid, boar, horse or deer are not so common.

 Roast duck (Pečená kachna)

 Very popular amongst locals and tourists alike is roast duck.
 It is served with bread or potato dumplings and braised red cabbage.